Accordion with Opt-Out Panels

 </h3>

-<div focusgroup="none" role="region" id="acc-panel1">
+<div focusgroup="none" role="region" id="acc-panel1"

 <p>Panel content with <a href="#">links</a> and

-<input type="text" placeholder="inputs"> that remain
+<input type="text" placeholder="type here"> that remain

 tabbable but are skipped by arrow keys.</p>